I would add to that: Life is completely meaningless, masturbate as often as possible. That's how I deal with existential dread anyway....

 Glad you had a good time.
 Having been to the race several times, they have NOT mastered traffic control.
 It's my single biggest disincentive against going yearly.
 Otherwise, the track is cool, so is the museum if you had a chance to go in.

-- Its Cousin likes this
+Its Cousin

-#1268
+#1268 freedom78

 Posted 12 April 2024 - 01:41 PM